LucasDelfino92/morrowindsharp/mw2.md

 - [**Great Service**](https://www.nexusmods.com/morrowind/mods/47767) by Von Djangos
 Enables over 100 lines of voiced dialogue for shopkeepers that were shipped with the original game but never used.
+- [**Heartthrum**](https://www.nexusmods.com/morrowind/mods/47178) by RedFurryDemon and OperatorJack
+Allows you to hear the beating Heart of Lorkhan all the way to the exterior of the Dagoth Ur citadel.
 - [**No Female Nord Screeching**](https://cdn.discordapp.com/attachments/705627823104327680/792170056825962526/No_Female_Nord_Screeching.zip) by Sigourn
 Replaces a handful of sound files to stop female Nords from bursting your ear drums when they are attacked.
 - [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068) by Half11